hbarnardt/back-end-code-challenge/README.md

 # Back End Development Challenge

 ## Overview
-You'll be building a terminal based multiplater game of up to 4 players.
+You'll be building a terminal based multiplayer game of up to 4 players.
 The game consists of presenting multiplication challenges to each participant, the first person to answer the sum correctly wins the round.

 ## Design and behaviour